Primary Navigation Mobile

 What’s it like to drive?

-So far we’ve only sampled the Sport Turismo in GTS guise, not that we’re complaining.
+So far we’ve only sampled the Sport Turismo in GTS guise.
+That’s by no means a complaint, though.
 Like other GTS models, it sits between the 4S and Turbo in terms of price and performance.
-That means it has up to 590hp when you use launch control, giving it a 0-62mph time of just 3.7 seconds.
+It produces up to 700hp when you use launch control, giving it a supercar-baiting 0-62mph time of just 3.3 seconds.

-Even without it the Sport Turismo GTS is seriously rapid, the instant power making it easy to overtake slower traffic on an A or B road or get up to motorway speeds in a heartbeat.
-It’s not night and day faster than the 4S that sits below it, but it’s enough to make it that little bit more exciting.
+But even without using launch control, the Sport Turismo GTS is seriously rapid.
+The instant power makes it easy to overtake slower traffic on an A or B road, while accelerating up to motorway speeds takes little more than a flex of your big toe.
+It’s not night-and-day faster than the 4S that sits below it, but it’s enough to make it that little bit more exciting.

 Forget its 2.4-tonne kerbweight, the Taycan’s an agile handler on B-roads.

-GTS-specific tweaks to the standard adjustable air suspension help boost thrills too, promising tighter control for a sportier drive.
-However, our test car came with optional rear-wheel steering and a suspension package that cleverly limits body lean, further helping the Sport Turismo feel smaller and lighter than it actually is.
+GTS-specific tweaks to the car’s standard adjustable air suspension help boost thrills too, promising tighter control for a sportier drive.
+However, our test car came with optional rear-wheel steering and an active suspension package that cleverly limits body lean, further helping the Sport Turismo feel smaller and lighter than it actually is.

 Considering it weighs around 2,400kg, the way it darts into corners and sticks to the road is quite remarkable.
 Precise steering makes it easy to place on the road, and there’s even a little bit of feedback to keep you involved.
 Grip levels are incredibly high, although the GTS can be persuaded to play the hooligan if you put the stability control in Sport mode.
 It really is very good fun, easily beating the Tesla Model S and just edging ahead of the Audi E-Tron GT for driver enjoyment.

 Even so, this isn’t some rock-hard racer.
-With the air suspension in Comfort and not Sport, it rounds off bumps with a firm but still comfortable edge.
+With the air suspension in Comfort mode rather than Sport, it rounds off bumps with a firm yet comfortable edge.
 Only the biggest potholes and pimples upset the Taycan’s composure, so it’s a car you can happily cover long distances in.
 That’s handy as some versions are capable of over 300 miles in official tests.

 The build quality and trim are absolutely top-drawer in the Taycan Sport Turismo.